Black Hills: History

+Early history

 Although the written history of the region begins with the Sioux domination of the land over the native Arikara tribes, researchers have carbon-dating and stratigraphic records to analyze the early history of the area.
 Scientists have been able to utilize carbon-dating to evaluate the age of tools found in the area, which indicate a human presence that dates as far back as 11,500 BC with the Clovis culture.
 Stratigraphic records indicate environmental changes in the land, such as flood and drought patterns.
-For example, large-scale flooding of the Black Hill basins occurs at a probability rate of 0.01, making such floods occur once in every 100 years.
-However, during The Medieval Climate Anomaly, or the Medieval Warm Period, flooding increased in the basins.
+For example, large-scale flooding of the Black Hill basins occurs at a probability rate of 0.01, making such floods occur on average once in every 100 years.
+During The Medieval Climate Anomaly, or the Medieval Warm Period, flooding increased in the basins.
 A stratigraphic record of the area shows that during these 400 years, thirteen 100-year floods occurred in four of the region's basins, while the same four basins from the previous 800 years only experienced nine floods.